 DPhil Candidate | BSc (Psychology) BSc (Economics) MSc (Psychological Research)

-In another stream of research, I am investigating interpersonal comparisons of utility.
+A longer-term research interest of mine is a psychological approach to interpersonal comparisons of utility.
 Comparing utilities across different individuals has often been deemed impossible in the economic literature.
 Meanwhile, people actually make such comparisons on a day-to-day basis.
-Thus, I am looking at how people infer others' preferences in order to develop a formalised approach to interpersonal comparisons of utilities.
+Understanding how people infer and balance others' preferences might help us to develop a formalised approach to interpersonal comparisons of utilities.

-Finally, I am also working as a research assistant at the Crockett Lab on a project that investigates effects of drugs such as Ritalin on social decision-making.
-During my time in Heidelberg I was assisting on a project at the University’s Centre for Social Innovation that investigated applications of “nudges” to the public sector.
-As a research assistant under Prof Dr Klaus Fiedler in the Department of Cognitive Research in Social Psychology (CRiSP) at Heidelberg University I have worked on a wide spectrum of subjects in social psychology.
+I have worked as a research assistant at the Crockett Lab on a project looking at the effects of cognitive enhancement drugs such as Ritalin on social decision-making.
+During my time in Heidelberg, I assisted on a project at the University’s Centre for Social Innovation investigating applications of “nudges” to the public sector.
+As a research assistant under Prof Dr Klaus Fiedler in the Department of Cognitive Research in Social Psychology (CRiSP) at Heidelberg University, I have worked on a wide spectrum of subjects in social psychology.